 Then the subsequent feature is enhanced mobile broadband, that’s blazing fast internet service.

-So, this may enable the services which require very high bandwidth. meaning with the blazing fast speed, the consumers are going to be ready to download the HD movies during a few seconds.
+So, this may enable the services which require very high bandwidth.
+Meaning with the blazing fast speed, the consumers are going to be ready to download the HD movies in a few seconds.

 Moreover, it’ll also accelerate the adoption of augmented and virtual reality-based services.
 Not only that, but it’ll also accelerate the concept of cloud-based gaming.

-Then subsequent technical goal or subsequent feature which 5G will provide is that the low latency communication.
+Then subsequent technical goal or subsequent feature which 5G will provide is that low latency communication.

-So, this 5G will support the 2 frequency ranges.
-One frequency range is understood because of the sub 6GHzband, while the second band is understood because of the millimeter-wave band i.e., there are two 5G frequency bands
+This 5G will support the 2 frequency ranges.
+One frequency range is understood because of the sub 6GHz band, while the second band is understood because of the millimeter-wave band i.e., there are two 5G frequency bands

 Now, as these small cells provide limited coverage, so when mobile network operators want to supply really high-speed internet experience to the user then they have to put in even 100 or maybe thousands of such small cells within the particular area.